-What is the Difference Between Chemical Pregnancy and Miscarriage?
+What is the Difference Between a Chemical Pregnancy and a Miscarriage?

-Fundamentally, chemical pregnancy and miscarriage is the same thing, the only difference between the two being the time of loss.
+Fundamentally, a chemical pregnancy and a miscarriage is the same thing; the only difference between the two is the time of loss.
 They are both losses of a pregnancy but occur at different stages in the baby’s development.
-When a woman has a miscarriage after conception but before the foetus has begun to develop it is called a chemical pregnancy.
-The time typically is around three to four weeks when the woman’s body is producing enough hCG to give a positive test for pregnancy.
+When a woman has a miscarriage after conception, but before the foetus has begun to develop, it is called a chemical pregnancy.
+The time typically is around three to four weeks when the woman’s body is producing enough hCG to give a positive pregnancy test.
 At this time a gestational sac or placenta hasn’t begun developing yet to be detected by an ultrasound scan.
 Hence the term chemical, as the pregnancy is only confirmed by a chemical test.
-Doctors would call a pregnancy loss after six weeks or more as a miscarriage as the foetus can be detected by an ultrasound scan.
+Doctors would call a pregnancy loss after six weeks or more a miscarriage, as an ultrasound scan can detect the foetus.

-It is chemical pregnancy when you test positive for pregnancy and experience heavy bleeding and menstrual like cramps afterwards.
+It is a chemical pregnancy when you test positive for pregnancy, and experience heavy bleeding and menstrual-like cramps afterwards.
 Consulting a doctor is imperative at this point as ectopic pregnancies also have similar characteristics and can be dangerous.

 There are no specific methods for treatment of chemical pregnancies; however, there are a few tests your doctor would ask you to undergo to assess your situation.
-The follow-up tests will look for the hCG hormone levels and whether they have returned to normal or not.
+The follow-up tests will look for the hCG hormone levels, and whether they have returned to normal or not.
 The doctor will also look for tubal or ectopic pregnancy.
-If the couple is facing multiple chemical pregnancies, the doctor would look for a treatable cause such as an infection or a uterine abnormality.
-The treatments in such cases include:
+If the couple is facing multiple chemical pregnancies, the doctor will look for a treatable cause such as an infection or a uterine abnormality.
+The treatments in such cases include